vmware-tanzu/community-edition/cli/cmd/plugin/ui/web/tanzu-ui/README.md

 - prior to running the make target, with `npm config set registry <register-url>`, or
 - providing the URL in the CUSTOM_NPM_REGISTRY environment variable.

-## Building and Running the UI Locally
+## Building and Running the UI in Local Developer Mode

 *Note: Prior to running the UI in a local development mode, you must install all required npm packages (See `npm ci`).